Are you trying to lose weight? Or perhaps you're looking for natural ways to reset your body?

-Water fasting has the potential to prolong your lifespan.
+What most people don’t know is that Water fasting has the potential to prolong your lifespan.
 How?
 It kickstarts a natural process in your body called autophagy.

 Autophagy is when your old cells get broken down and recycled within your body.
 It helps prevent harmful cells from growing and encourages cellular renewal, prolonging their life span.
 With this process, you can protect your body against cancer, Alzheimer's, heart disease, and some other diseases.

 What research has found in animal studies is that water fasting promotes autophagy, which extends an animal's lifespan.

 The potential life extension is exciting.
 It may well be that the Fountain of Youth was right in front of our noses all along!
 However, there are not many human studies in this area, and more research is necessary to verify this information.

 Lower Blood Pressure

 There aren't any human studies showing that short water fasts between 2-3 days can affect blood pressure.
 However, research has shown that longer versions of water fasts can help lower blood pressure.

 In one study, over 80% of people who stuck to their regimen for 14 days saw their blood pressure go down to healthy levels.
 Another study saw 90% of participants with reduced high blood pressure after fasting for 10-11 days.

 The research so far is promising, and it could mean people with high blood pressure won't have to rely on various medications.
 But, it doesn't mean you should stop taking blood pressure medication if your doctor has prescribed it!

 More studies are necessary to understand the effect of short-term water fasts on high blood pressure.